kredati/cin2999f21/syllabus.md

 * Writing and arguing with problems
 * Teaching questions & problems

+#### Program milestone: Special fields

 #### Week 12, December 6: Introductions
 * Reread Booth et al., _Craft of Research_, ch.
 16, “Introductions and Conclusions”

 Homework due:
 * Rewritten introduction

-In-class visit:
-* **Faculty visit**: TBA.

 Topics covered:
-* What introductions do.
+* What introductions do
-* Peer review of rewritten introductions.
+* Peer review of rewritten introductions
-* Teaching students introductions.
+* Teaching students introductions

-#### Week 12, part 2, December 9: “Journals Club,” abstracts, next steps
+#### Week 12, part 2, December 9: Proposals & portfolios
 Reading due:
 * [On proposals](./on_proposals.md)

 Homework due:
-* Submit portfolio of porcess documents:
+* Submit portfolio of process documents:
   * Plan for revision
   * Précis for two exam lists
+  * Undergraduate course proposal
   * Theme & character paragraph revisions
   * Problem & structure etudes
   * Rewritten introduction
-* Rough sketch of/elevator pitch for a dissertation project
-* Continue work on revisions.
+  * Conference proposal

 #### January, early weeks, date TBD: Annual 2nd-year PhD conference
 You will present your revised conference paper to each other—and to the grads & faculty in the Institute.